htharding/PurityBot/README.md

 # PurificationBot | Making Reddit a Better Place, One Comment at a Time!

-**WARNING**
-By the nature of this bot, there are NSFW words contined in the app.js file which the program uses to decide if it should respond or not.
-If profanity is not allowed on your current screen, you should be cautious when clicking on app.js

 This is a reddit bot that I built which processes over 45,000 comments per hour.
 It easily receives reddit comments, and replies with text saying various phrases that essentially say REPENT!, linking to a picture of a priest holding out a cross.
 I'm having a lot of fun with this project, and will continue to update it in the future.

 ## Getting Started